-- The Capital One Spark Cash Select offers 0 percent interest on new purchases for nine months and a variable interest rate of 13.74-21.74 percent after that.
+- The Capital One Spark Cash Select for Business offers 0-percent interest on new purchases for nine months and a variable interest rate of 15.24-23.24 percent after that.
 You can earn unlimited 1.5 percent cash back and a one-time $200 cash bonus once you spend $3,000 on purchases within three months from account opening.

-- Another option is the Bank of America Business Advantage Cash Rewards Mastercard.
-You can get 0 percent interest on new purchases for the first nine billing cycles.
-If you make $500 in purchases within 60 days of account opening, you can get a $200 statement credit.
-You can also get 3 percent cash back on purchases at gas stations and office supply stores (up to $250,000 in gas station and office supply store purchases annually, 1 percent after that), 2 percent on purchases at restaurants and 1 percent on all other purchases.
-There is an 11.99-21.99 variable APR on purchases and balance transfers after nine months.
+- The Bank of America Business Advantage Cash Rewards Mastercard credit card is another option.
+You can get 0-percent interest on new purchases for the first nine billing cycles.
+If you make $3,000 in purchases within 90 days of account opening, you can get a $300 statement credit.
+You can also get 3 percent cash back on a category of your choice (gas, office supplies, travel, TV/telecom and wireless, computer service and business consulting services), 2 percent on purchases at restaurants and 1 percent on all other purchases ($50,000 annual purchase cap on combined 2 and 3 percent category purchases).
+There is an 14.49-24.49 variable APR on purchases and balance transfers after nine months.

-- One card you could consider is the Barclaycard Ring Mastercard.
+- Consider the Barclaycard Ring Mastercard.
 It offers a 0 interest introductory APR for the first 15 months on new purchases and a 0 percent introductory APR for 15 months on balance transfers made within 45 days of account opening.
 The card charges no fee for balance transfers.
-After the introductory period, the interest rate is 13.74 percent.
+After the introductory period, the variable APR is 14.24 percent.

 - Another option is the Discover it card, which offers 0 percent interest on new purchases and balance transfers for 14 months, then a standard 11.74-23.74 percent variable APR on purchases.
 You can earn 5 percent cash back in rotating categories each quarter for purchases such as gas stations, Amazon, restaurants and wholesale clubs and more, up to the quarterly maximum each time you activate, as well as 1 percent cash back on all other purchases.
 There is also an automatic dollar-for-dollar match of all the cash back you’ve earned at the end of your first year.

-- The Capital One Venture One Rewards Card offers 0 percent interest on purchases for 12 months and offers a sign-up bonus of 20,000 miles if you spend $1,000 on purchases within three months of opening the account.
-After the 12 months, the APR is 12.74-22.74 percent.
+- The Capital One® Venture One® Rewards Credit Card offers a low interest rate on purchases for 12 months with a variable APR of 14.24 percent to 24.24 percent thereafter.
+The card also offers a sign-up bonus of 20,000 miles if you spend $1,000 on purchases within three months of opening the account.

 - If you prefer an American Express card, you might consider the Blue Cash Everyday Card from American Express.
 It offers 0 percent interest on new purchases and balance transfers for the first 12 months, then 13.74-24.74 percent variable APR.
 You can also get a $100 statement credit after you spend $1,000 in purchases on the card within the first three months.